The asymmetry properties of pure quantum states

 Characteristic functions have some nice mathematical properties which make them the preferred way for specifying the unitary G-equivalence classes.
 In particular we can easily check that: 1) Characteristic functions multiply under tensor product, ($\chi_{\psi\otimes\phi}(g)= \chi_{\psi}(g)\chi_{\phi}(g)).$ 2) $|\chi_\psi(g)|\leq 1$ for all $g\in G$ and $\chi_\psi(e)=1$ where $e$ is the identity of group.
 3) $|\chi_\psi(g_s)|=1$ for $g_s\in \textrm{Sym}_G(\psi)$.
 4) $|\chi_\psi(g)|=1$ for all $g\in G$ iff $|\psi\rangle\langle\psi|$ is G-invariant i.e. $U(g)|\psi\rangle=e^{i\theta(g)}|\psi\rangle$; in this case $\chi_{\psi}(g)=e^{i\theta(g)}$ is a 1-d representation of group.

 We are now in a position to characterize the G-equivalence classes of states.
-Using the above properties of the characteristic function and the Stinespring dilation theorem for G-covariant channels \cite{KW99}, one can prove the following theorem \begin{theorem} For $G$ a compact Lie group, two pure states $\psi$ and $\phi$ are $G$-equivalent iff there exists a 1-dimensional representation of $G$, $e^{i\Theta(g)}$, such that
+Using the above properties of the characteristic function and the Stinespring dilation theorem for G-covariant channels \cite{KW99}, one can prove: \emph{For $G$ a compact Lie group, two pure states $\psi$ and $\phi$ are $G$-equivalent iff there exists a 1-dimensional representation of $G$, $e^{i\Theta(g)}$, such that}